MiguelFR99/Data-Science-with-Python-first-projects-/README.md

 # Python-ML
 Some machine learning and time series projects with Python.
-It will include supervised and unsupervised algorithms, and statistical methods for forecasting, as well as the previous data wrangling and cleaning.
+It will include supervised and unsupervised algorithms, time series analysis, or connections with SQL and NoSQL databases, among others.

-Index.
+Index:

 1-Logistic Regression